-Awww they are all trying to fight back and here is a BUNNY and it is too fast for the tree and gets the monster to fly away and it is apparently Swiftheart Bunny.
+Awww they are all trying to fight back and here is a BUNNY and it is too fast for the tree and gets the monster to fly away and, oh its name is Swiftheart Bunny.

-The star ship is in this like, Cloud Pirates of the Caribbean ride.
-The ride-ride, not the movie.
+The starship is in this like, Cloud Pirates of the Caribbean ride.
+The ride-ride, not a ride based on the movie, if one exists; it’s been awhile since I’ve been to a theme park.
 And the star is so worried and sad!
 But oh, there is a light at the end of the tunnel so the star is happy!

 As a shoutout, the monkey goes, YAY!
 And now the smoke monster has turned into a hawk.
 Which I needed to have explained to me, because apparently I can’t even follow the plot of a Care Bears movie, but no time for shame, because they are doing the CARE BEAR STARE!!!

-Everyone is together and happy now, and the animals agree to go with the bears, because everyone leaves behind their lives to go live with the Care Bears!
+Everyone is together and happy now, and the animals agree to go with the bears, because everyone leaves behind their lives to go live with the Care Bears, like some kind of pastel cult!
 Although I can’t say that I blame them.

 Sheep!
 I think?